Stéphane Lambiel

 Stéphane Lambiel (born 2 April 1985) is a Swiss former competitive figure skater who now works as a coach and choreographer.
 He is a two-time (2005–2006) World champion, the 2006 Olympic silver medalist, a two-time (2005, 2007) Grand Prix Final champion, and a nine-time (2001–08, 2010) Swiss national champion.
 Lambiel is known for his spins and is credited with popularizing some spin positions.

 Personal life

-Lambiel was born in Martigny, Valais, and grew up in Saxon, Switzerland.
+Lambiel was born in Martigny, Valais, Switzerland, and grew up in Saxon.
 His mother is originally from Lisbon, Portugal, and his father is from Isérables, Switzerland.
 He has a sister, Silvia (born in 1982), and a brother, Christophe (born in 1989).
 His parents divorced in 1999.
-Lambiel lives in Lausanne, Switzerland and received his "maturité" (matura) in biology and chemistry in June 2004.
+Lambiel lives in Lausanne and received his "maturité" (matura) in biology and chemistry in June 2004.

 A native speaker of French, Lambiel also speaks Portuguese, High German (not Swiss German), and English and is learning Italian.